 - It isn’t God that disappoints.
 It’s man.

 - It isn’t God that makes bad things happen.
 It’s the choice of men who like us were given free will.

 - Ultimately God is the same, yesterday, today, and forever.
 His love towards us never changes, and as long as we continue to call upon his name he will be our refuge in the middle of the storm.

 - God didn’t promise to shield us from storms, but he offers peace in the middle of the storm.

 - God didn’t promise to make us strong, but he carries us when we are weak.

 - God didn’t promise there wouldn’t be trials, but he is our refuge in a time of need.

 My friends, when trials come (and if they haven’t, they will), instead of thinking “God doesn’t love me anymore”, we need to remember who God is and what he has already done for us.
-It is in that moment that we remember how much he always has loved us.
+It is at that moment that we remember how much he has always loved us.